The Complete Guide to Setting Up a Business in Florida

 What to Do After Forming Your Florida LLC

 Forming your LLC marks just the beginning.
 To remain in good standing, adhere to ongoing compliance tasks such as filing an annual report with the Florida Division of Corporations.
-This keeps your LLC active and costs $138.75 each year.
+This keeps your LLC active and requires payment of an annual fee.
+Check the Florida Division of Corporations website for current fee amounts.
 Submit your report on time to prevent a $400 late fee.

 Maintaining accurate tax and financial records is essential for operational transparency and legal requirements.
 Regularly renewing necessary business licenses or permits is equally important to ensure continued compliance and uninterrupted business operations.